-The northern side of the road is more continuously developed, again with a mixture of residential and commercial uses, the latter mainly in buildings converted from dwellings.
-At the northern entrance to Bridge Street, a mid 20th century two storey block, the main part of which is flat roofed, houses several restaurants.
+The eastern side of the road is more continuously developed, again with a mixture of residential and commercial uses, the latter mainly in buildings converted from dwellings.
+At the northern entrance to Bridge Road, a mid 20th century two storey block, the main part of which is flat roofed, houses several restaurants.
 It is prominent in the street scene in this 'gateway' position and would benefit from improvements to its signage and a pitched roof would improve the scale and better integrate it with its surroundings.
 Beyond, the 19th century Lady of the Lake Public House is colour washed render under a traditional red pantile roof and retains the original sash windows.
 A small draught lobby on the pavement has been carefully designed and constructed.
 Overall the buildings are late 19th century or early 20th century, two storey and domestic in scale.
 Some still have traditional sash windows, at least to the upper floors, which add to the character of the area.
-There is a mixture of residential and commercial use, with businesses tending to cater for visitors, including The Lady of the Lake and The Waveney Pubs, cafes, take-away food and ship's chandlers.
+There is a mixture of residential and commercial uses, with businesses catering for visitors, but which are also well used by local residents throughout the year.
+These include The Lady of the Lake and The Waveney public houses, cafes, take-away food establishments and ship's chandlers.
 The Waveney has attractive 19th century stucco detailing at first floor level, but the ground floor lean-to extension does not add to the building's character.
 Alleyways and former carriage arches on this side of the road allow views to gardens and land beyond with evidence of previous boundaries in walls constructed of red brick and flintwork.
 At the extreme south end of the road a late 20th century residential block is designed to turn the corner.
 Materials are a mixture of red brick and colour washed render and overall the street has a lively, if fragmented feel.